-The computer engineering technology (CET) program provides education and skill development in hardware configuration, software development, programming applications, and the interfacing of hardware and software systems.
+The Associate of Science in Computer Engineering Technology (CET) degree provides education and skill development in hardware configuration, software development, programming applications and the interfacing of hardware and software systems.
 Students receive hands-on training on various computer systems, test equipment and software products.

 The following four-semester schedule of courses provides a recommended framework for completing this program of study in two years.